How do I set the options in the Divi Theme options creator tab? What are they for? How do I make the right choices?

 Why disable them?
-This can be useful if you employ editors on your site and do not want them to be able to use the Divi Builder on certain types of posts.
+This can be useful if you employ editors on your site and do not want them to be able to use the Divi Builder on certain types of publications.

 For example, you can decide to write your posts with Gutenberg only, the native WordPress editor.
-This way, no one will be able to enable content creation with the Divi page builder.
+This way, no one will be able to enable content creation with Divi's page builder.

 Find out what you can do with the Divi theme